Tim Anderson Preview, Player Props: White Sox vs. Athletics

-Tim Anderson -- hitting .237 with three doubles, three walks and three RBI in his past 10 games -- will be in action for the Chicago White Sox versus the Oakland Athletics, with JP Sears on the hill, on August 26 at 7:10 PM ET.
+Tim Anderson -- with a slugging percentage of .359 in his past 10 games, including four extra-base hits -- will be in action for the Chicago White Sox against the Oakland Athletics, with Paul Blackburn on the mound, on August 27 at 2:10 PM ET.

-He strung together two hits (going 2-for-5 with a double) in his last appearance against the Athletics.
+He had a one-hit performance in his last game (1-for-4) against the Athletics.

 Tim Anderson Game Info & Props vs. the Athletics